How To Stay Positive With Parkinson’s Disease

 “Consistent and strenuous exercise, and continuing to stay active with work and friends.”

-Faith helps and gives people hope
+Faith helps people stay positive

 Nearly 50 percent of survey participants said their faith or spirituality is a big part of how they stay positive.